d2l-ai/d2l-en/chapter_recurrent-neural-networks/machine-translation.md

 ## Vocabulary

 Since the tokens in the source language could be different to the ones in the target language, we need to build a vocabulary for each of them.
 Since we are using words instead of characters  as tokens, it makes the vocabulary size significantly large.
-Here we map every token that appears less than 3 times into the &lt;unk&gt; token :numref:`chapter_text_preprocessing`.
+Here we map every token that appears less than 3 times into the &lt;unk&gt; token :numref:`sec_text_preprocessing`.
 In addition, we need other special tokens such as padding and sentence beginnings.

 ```{.python .input  n=16}
 src_vocab = d2l.Vocab(source, min_freq=3, use_special_tokens=True)